oliversalzburg/typo3scripts/README.md

 The scripts in this project and their primary intended purpose are outlined as such:

 - [bootstrap.sh](wiki/BootstrapSh)
-  Starting a new TYPO3 installation.
+  Starting a new TYPO3 installation (no relation to Twitter Bootstrap).
 - [createBackup.sh](wiki/CreateBackupSh)
   Creates a snapshot of a TYPO3 installation.
 - [restoreBackup.sh](wiki/RestoreBackupSh)